Probate Q&A Series

 Key Steps to Serve an Interested Party

-1. Identify every party with a legal interest in the estate.
+1. Identify every party entitled to notice in the specific estate proceeding.

 3. Prepare the petition, citation or notice, and supporting verification forms.

-4. Choose the proper service method (personal delivery, certified mail, or publication).
+4. Choose the proper service method allowed for that proceeding (such as personal delivery, certified mail, or publication if authorized).

 5. Serve the documents and gather proof: affidavits, return receipts, or waivers.

-6. File all verification documents with the clerk before the hearing.
+6. File all verification documents with the clerk as required.

 7. Monitor for any responses or objections from served parties.